 Many employers conduct legal background checks and will discover the criminal misdemeanor conviction on your permanent record.
 If you’re in college, a conviction could result in a suspension or expulsion.
 A misdemeanor conviction could cause a broad spectrum of negative consequences for your professional and personal life.

-Contact Our Central New York & Syracuse Misdemeanor Defense Attorney
+Contact Our Central New York & Syracuse Misdemeanor Defense Attorneys

 The Syracuse misdemeanor attorneys at CDH Law have years of experience helping clients fight criminal charges.
 Whether you live in Syracuse or another part of Onondaga County in Central New York, our attorneys are well suited to represent you assertively.
 When clients walk into our law firm, we always treat them with the dignity and respect they deserve.
 No matter how severe your criminal record or criminal charge is, we assume you are innocent until proven guilty.